 You put your penis into the cylinder and use the pump to draw air out of the cylinder, creating a vacuum inside it.
 This makes blood flow into your penis to make it hard.
-Your nurse or doctor will show you how it works and they might give you an instruction DVD to take home.
+Your nurse or doctor will show you how it works.